-- ✤ Positioning of the company

-- Vertical and horizontal integration

-- ✤ Product line breadth and depth

-c) Environmental Analysis and Forecasting- While formulating the plans the team should keep in mind several environmental factors that are likely to affect the industry and what impact will it have on marketing.
+- a) Executive Summary This section must be given importance and written carefully in short because the top management does not read the entire plan but goes through the executive summary in detail.
+It should include a few charts and graphs as well. - b) Corporate Connection It is imperative that while framing the marketing plans they should be in line with the strategic plans of the organizations like: - Corporate goals concerning profit, growth - Positioning of the company - ♣ Vertical and horizontal integration - ♣ Product line breadth and depth - c) Environmental Analysis and Forecasting- While formulating the plans the team should keep in mind several environmental factors that are likely to affect the industry and what impact will it have on marketing.
 The team should also design ways to respond quickly and intelligently to new trends and events.
-Major environmental factors are:

-- Social- For example, crime, AIDS, and changing demographics will vary in intensity and geographical incidence.
+Major environmental factors are: - ♣ Social- For example, crime, AIDS, and changing demographics will vary in intensity and geographical incidence.
 "The hotel market within India had long been considered as uninteresting by many hotel chains.
-In the 1990s, India's social and economic structure suddenly became conducive to midpriced hotel development." - Political- Laws affecting taxation, pension benefits, casino gambling are a few political decisions that are likely to hit marketing decisions.
+In the 1990s, India's social and economic structure suddenly became conducive to midpriced hotel development." - ♣ Political- Laws affecting taxation, pension benefits, casino gambling are a few political decisions that are likely to hit marketing decisions.
 "The opening of Vietnam to investors and tourists after years of being off-limits provides risk as well as potential rewards for the hospitality industry."

-Economic- Changes in employment, income, savings and interest rate should be recognized because the hospitality industry is sensitive to such issues d) Segmentation Analysis - A marketing plan will not be successful if it does not get its segmentation and target market right.
+- Economic- Changes in employment, income, savings and interest rate should be recognized because the hospitality industry is sensitive to such issues - Apart from this, the team should also focus on the market trends like: - ♣ Visitor trends spending habits, length of stay, demographics etc. - Competitive trends location, type of products offered, occupancy level, average rate etc. - ♣ Related industry trends It means dependence of industry on other industries.
+For instance, the hotel industry will depend on flight schedules, convention centres, construction of airports and highways etc. - d) Segmentation Analysis A marketing plan will not be successful if it does not get its segmentation and target market right.
 While selecting the segment firstly, one should determine what the company is and what it wishes to be, secondly, study the available segments and see whether they fit in the company's desires and capabilities.